hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

     virtualenv --python=python3 --always-copy venv

 What happened here?
 We created python *sandbox* called **venv** in current directory.
-It use **python3** as default choice and we copied all neccesary files for life of this installation (by default there are only symlinked to the system one).
+It use **python3** as default choice and we copied all necessary files for life of this installation (by default there are only symlinked to the system one).

 What now?
 We need to switch from *system* python installation to *venv* python installation.
 First try to type ``python -c "import sys; print(sys.path)"``.
-The output is similiar to this:
+The output is similar to this:
 ::

     ['', '/usr/lib/python34.zip', '/usr/lib/python3.4', '/usr/lib/python3.4/plat-linux', '/usr/lib/python3.4/lib-dynload', '/usr/lib/python3.4/site-packages']

-where you can notice that current default ``python`` interpreter get's it's config from somwhere in ``/usr/lib/...``.
+where you can notice that current default ``python`` interpreter gets it's config from somewhere in ``/usr/lib/...``.

 We will now activate our virtualenv by this command:
 ``source /var/www/test/venv/bin/activate``.
 Now try same command as above (``python -c ...``) and it should print instead of ``/usr/lib/...`` something starting with ``/var/www/test/venv/...``.
 If yes, it's working :) .

-To quit from this enviroment and get to your system-wide, type ``deactivate``.
+To quit from this environment and get to your system-wide, type ``deactivate``.

 pip installing django and gunicorn
 -----------------------------------
 One of the best advantages of ``python 3.4`` is a fact that ``pip`` is installed by default.
 What is ``pip``? ``pip`` is installer for python packages.

 All python packages can be found `here <https://pypi.python.org/pypi>`_.
 Of course you can find you package there (try for example with ``django``), download it and build it with python on your own.
-But that souns like a lot of work.
+But that sound like a lot of work.
 Let's ``pip`` do it for us.

 Assure yourself you are working in our virtualenv (you can again **activate** it) and type this:
 ::